bmullan91/graphql-demos/meetup-app/README.md

 Go to `./schema.js` and complete it's TODO's.

+### Notes

+- start the server via `node index.js`
+- the 'database' is not persistent across re-starts, it will re-generate the fixtures each time.

 ## Bonus round - dataLoaders

 __1.__ Add the following log line into Table.read in `db.js`